G7 has sent ‘very clear united message to Putin’ over Ukraine, says Truss

 Russia has already annexed Crimea, part of Ukraine, and tension is rising again, with Russia reportedly massing thousands of troops on the border with its neighbour.

-The Foreign Secretary said: “We have sent a very clear united message to Vladimir Putin from this G7 meeting.
+The foreign secretary said: “We have sent a very clear united message to Vladimir Putin from this G7 meeting.

 “And we are very clear that there will be severe consequences if that incursion took place.